xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 `mount --bind /run /t/hostrun/`

 9. chroot

 `chroot /t`

 IN CHROOTED ENV (new system)
 ---

 10. mount the lvmetad from host into chroot

 `mount --bind /hostrun/lvm /run/lvm`

 10. mount new /boot

-mount /dev/sdc3 /boot`
+`mount /dev/sdc3 /boot`

 11. Add software packages for setting GRUB and RAID

    11. `apt install grub2` (should be installed, but we want invoke reconfigure (can use `dpkg-reconfigure grub2`)
    11. `apt install lvm2` (should be installed)
    11. `apt install mdadm` (should NOT be installed by default, but critical)

    *note: this should invoke update-initramfs to add initfs support for mdadm*

-12. exit chrooted
-12. unmount everything
+12. exit chrooted & unmount everything

 13. reboot to your new system